kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 H(x)=H(y)
 ```

-is used as evidence that the compared sealed representations have the same byte identity under the defined hashing procedure.
-It does not mean that arbitrary semantic systems are mathematically equivalent.
+is evidence that the compared sealed representations have the same byte identity under the defined hashing procedure.

+It is not a claim that arbitrary semantic systems are mathematically equivalent.

 ---

-## 7. Signature verification
+## 9. Signature verification

 Define: